-What she’s known for: Aside from being one of the youngest CEOs in the country, Mica is known for being one of the few women leading a private equity firm.
+What she’s known for: Aside from being one of the youngest CEOs in the country, she’s one of the few women leading a private equity firm.

 Her strategy to success: “Some battles are not worth your time, so choose what you fight for wisely.”

-Who she is: Founder and managing director, Architectural firm Plaza + Partners, Inc.
+Who she is: Founder and managing director of Architectural firm Plaza + Partners, Inc.

-What she’s known for: Designing community establishments such as supermarkets and malls for Philippine Primark Properties, among others.
+What she’s known for: Designing community spaces, such as commercial establishments and malls, and high-end residential projects.